microsoft/aoai-api-simulator/docs/config.md

 The `.http` files for testing the endpoints also use the `.env` file to set the environment variables for calling the API.

 > Note: when running the simulator it will auto-generate an API Key.
 This needs to be passed to the API when making requests.
 To avoid the API Key changing each time the simulator is run, set the `SIMULATOR_API_KEY` environment variable to a fixed value.

+## Configuring Endpoints

+There are a numner of environemt variables that specify API endpoints.
+Each of these environement variables is named ending `_ENDPOINT`.
+For all such environment variables the format is `scheme://fqdn` ir `scheme://fqdn:port`. e.g. `http://localhost:5000` or `https://example.openai.azure.com`.
+You should **not** include a trailing forward slash in the value of the environment variable.

 ## Configuring Latency